 Your Dedicated Workers’ Comp Attorneys

-Our NY workers’ comp lawyer understands the intricacies surrounding workers’ compensation claims in the state of New York.
+Our NY workers’ comp lawyer understands the difficulties surrounding workers’ compensation claims in the state of New York.
 Eligibility for workers’ compensation benefits is generally extended to employees who sustain a work-related injury or illness while performing their job duties.
 This encompasses a wide range of circumstances, from accidents that occur at the workplace to illnesses contracted as a direct result of one’s employment.

 It’s important to note that New York operates under a no-fault system, which means that employees are typically entitled to benefits regardless of who was at fault for the injury or illness.
 However, there are certain conditions and exemptions; for instance, independent contractors, certain types of volunteers, and some agricultural workers may not be eligible.